econ-ark/REMARK/README.md

 This repo stores self-contained and complete projects written using the Econ-ARK, executable by anyone with a suitably configured computer (see ["Installation.md"](./Installation.md) in this directory).

 Each project lives in its own subdirectory in the `REMARKs` directory.
-The key difference with the contents of the [DemARK](https://github.com/econ-ark/DemARK) repo is that REMARKs are allowed to rely on the existence of files and subdirectories (figures; data) at a predictable filepath relative to the location of the root.
+The key difference with the contents of the [DemARK](https://github.com/econ-ark/DemARK) repo is that REMARKs are allowed to rely on the existence of local files and subdirectories (figures; data) at a predictable filepath relative to the location of the root.

 Types of content include (see below for elaboration):